Written Off Vehicle Register

 - longitudinal structural rails or chassis, or

-As a result of a fire sustained a combination of interior and interior fire damage to the extent that the vehicle is a total loss.
+- As a result of a fire sustained a combination of interior and exterior fire damage to the extent that the vehicle is a total loss.

 - Has been stripped of interior or exterior body parts, panels and components such as wheels, bonnet, guards, doors, boot lid and is determined to be a total loss.